 Since 2008, both multilateral and preferential tariffs have been trending downwards.
 Tariffs on agricultural and natural resources have been reduced through MFN tariffs and preferential liberalization.

-According to UNCTAD (UNCTAD, 2019b), the simple average of the world MFN tariff for agricultural products in 2017 remained relatively high at around 16 per cent, although they have declined by about 2 percentage points since 2008.
+According to UNCTAD (2019b), the simple average of the world MFN tariff for agricultural products in 2017 remained relatively high at around 16 per cent, although they have declined by about two percentage points since 2008.

-The simple average of the world MFN tariffs for natural resources in 2017 continued to decline and was below 3 per cent.
-For manufacturing products, liberalization occurred largely through preferential access, resulting in a decline of about 1 percentage point (see figure 1).
+The simple average of the world MFN tariffs for natural resources in 2017 continued to decline and was below three per cent.
+For manufacturing products, liberalization occurred largely through preferential access, resulting in a decline of about one percentage point (see figure 1).

 MFN rates are always higher than preferential tariff rates.
 For example, in 2017, the simple average MFN rates for agricultural products were above 16 per cent, almost twice the rates of its preferential counterpart.